 The Department of Energy and Environment (DOEE) solicits grant applications from eligible entities (called "Applicant" or "Applicants").
-The goal of this Request for Applications (RFA) is to enhance the benefits that Stormwater Retention Credit (SRC)-generating green infrastructure (GI) practices provide to District of Columbia (District) property owners, residents, and other nearby stakeholders ("Community").
+The goals of this Request for Applications (RFA) are to enhance the benefits that Stormwater Retention Credit (SRC)-generating green infrastructure (GI) practices provide to District of Columbia (District) property owners, residents, and other nearby stakeholders ("Community").

 DOEE seeks applications that will enhance the ability of District Communities to work constructively with SRC-generating businesses ("SRC aggregators").
 Together, SRC aggregators and the Community would increase the benefits provided by SRC-generating GI.
-DOEE anticipates funding no more than six projects, for a combined total of \$100,000.
+DOEE anticipates funding multiple projects with a maximum award of \$40,000 each, for a combined total of \$70,095.
+There is no minimum award size.

-The REGULATORY REVIEW DIVISION (RRD) of DOEE will administer this RFA.
+The Natural Resources Administration - Regulatory Review Division (RRD) of DOEE will administer this RFA.